 Students were allowed to decide how to spend $1,000 of the grant money.
 They chose sports equipment that students can check out and take home.

-Loring School also was treated to a Family Fitness Fair event and health education provided by Lisa Bishop, MD, pediatrician at Allina Medical Clinic - Maple Grove.
+Loring School also was treated to a Family Fitness Fair event and health education provided by Lisa Bishop, MD, pediatrician at Allina Health Maple Grove Clinic.
 Bishop has brought "BMI busters" information to the school and plans to educate teachers about attention deficit hyperactivity disorder (ADHD).

 "The kids just love all of it," Duwenhoegger said.
 "This is a wonderful program that gives you the money and lets you do what's best for your school."